shvets/acceptance_test/README.md

-# AcceptanceTestsSupport - This gem simplifies congiguration and run of acceptance tests
+# AcceptanceTest - This gem simplifies configuration and run of acceptance tests

 ## Installation